European Countries & Capitals: Eastern Europe

 Eastern Europe

 Eastern Europe is a region that features vast plains, large rivers, and important mountain ranges.
-As a perceptual region, people will include a range of countries as part of Eastern Europe.
-Here, we will include Belarus, Moldova, Romania, Russia, and Ukraine.
-Each of these countries shares a connection through history, culture, or their geographic features.
-From the forests of Belarus to the Carpathian Mountains in Romania, understanding their geography helps us learn more about the people and their way of life.
+As a perceptual region, various countries can be included as part of Eastern Europe.
+However, most consider Eastern Europe to include Belarus, Moldova, Romania, Russia, and Ukraine.
+Each of these countries shares a connection through history, culture, or their geographic features.Ā

 The region is home to the vast European Plain.
 This stretches from Poland to Russia and features fertile agricultural land and major river systems such as the Dnieper, Vistula, and Danube.
 To the south, the Carpathian Mountains form a natural border between Central and Eastern Europe.
 Further east, the Ural Mountains mark the boundary between Europe and Asia in Russia.
 The Baltic Sea, Black Sea, and Caspian Sea provide access to maritime trade routes and shape the coastal landscapes of countries such Russia, Ukraine, and Romania.